karstenpedersen/karstenpedersen/README.md

 ### Hi I am Karsten Pedersen
-I am an danish student who has an interest in software and programming.
+I am a danish student who has an interest in software and programming.

 ### Current projects
 - Formula application in Java